pyansys/pyansys-library-docs/README.rst

 builder :py:class:`~ansys.openapi.common.ApiClientFactory`, these allow a client library to configure a connection to an API.

-The API client class is intended to be wrapped by code that implements a client library.
+The :py:class:`~ansys.openapi.common.ApiClient` class is intended to be wrapped by code that implements a client library.

-We suggest that you override the :py:meth:`~ansys.openapi.common.ApiClient.__init__()` or :py:meth:`~ansys.openapi.common.ApiClient.connect()` methods to add any additional behavior that might be required.
+Authentication is configured through the :py:class:`~ansys.openapi.common.ApiClientFactory` object and its :py:meth:`~ansys.openapi.common.ApiClientFactory.with_credentials`, :py:meth:`~ansys.openapi.common.ApiClientFactory.with_autologon`, and :py:meth:`~ansys.openapi.common.ApiClientFactory.with_oidc` methods.
+If no authentication is required, you can use the :py:meth:`~ansys.openapi.common.ApiClientFactory.with_anonymous` method.

-Authentication is configured through the :py:class:`~ansys.openapi.common.ApiClientFactory` object and its ``with_xxx()`` methods.
-If no authentication is required, you can use the :py:meth:`~ansys.openapi.common.ApiClient.with_anonymous()` method.
 You can provide additional configuration with the :py:class:`~ansys.openapi.common.SessionConfiguration` object.

 .. code:: python